Sheena (film): Home media

 Sheena has been released on Region 1 DVD three times by Sony Pictures Home Entertainment.
 A dual-sided DVD with anamorphic widescreen and "full screen" presentations in 2001, and a single-sided DVD with only the full screen presentation in 2004.
 Both releases have the same ISBN 0-7678-6822-6 and SKU 0-43396-06535-2 and can be distinguished from each other only by the discs themselves or by the date and "Special Features" list on the back cover.
 The packaging does not indicate if the full-screen presentation is pan and scan or open matte.

 The single-sided full-screen DVD was also included in a 2008 "Triple Feature" release, along with You Light Up My Life and Princess Caraboo.
 A high-definition digital version of Sheena is available through various services.

 The film was released as part of the Sheena: Queen of the Jungle Collection DVD set by Mill Creek Entertainment on August 15, 2017, that contained that along with both seasons of Sheena, as well as 5 bonus episodes of the 1950s TV series.
 Mill Creek also released the film's individual Blu-ray on March 26, 2019.
+Medium Rare released the Blu-ray for the 1st time in the UK on October 16, 2023.